 Experts at CohnReznick are continuing to keep their eyes and ears open for new rules, regulations and other important information pertinent to government contractors.
 Be sure to visit this page regularly to stay informed.

-Join CohnReznick for a complimentary Lunch & Learn session on either May 15th in Baltimore, MD or May 17th in Tysons, VA.
-This month’s topic is “Tax Reform: Do You Really Know How the New Tax Laws Are Impacting You & Your Business?.”
-Click here to register.
+Join CohnReznick for a complimentary Lunch & Learn session on either October 16th in Columbia, MD or October 17th in Tysons, VA.
+This month’s topic is “Cybersecurity’s Role in the Evolution of the Fourth Pillar Within Federal Acquisitions” Click here to register.